Long after initial repair and repainting, the bungalow is weathering well |

 expressed in the original.

-Six gable tips and the runs of guttering around them all needed significant interventions |
+Six gable tips and the runs of guttering near them all needed intervention |

-Replacing 'like' with 'like' is what quality restoration is all about |
+Replacing 'like' with 'like': quality restoration work |

 Of course, there are skills other than joinery that go into